A little big smile

 Apart from food, toiletries used clothing, and shoes that are usually presented to the orphanages, the children also need basic amenities like potable water, educational materials, clean rooms, and beds to sleep on.

 But you and I can still make a difference, even if it is one child at a time.
 Our little contribution can put a big smile on the face of an orphan, a needy, or a street child.
-That smile on the face of a child can be our greatest gift.
+That big smile can be our best gift.
 Happy Easter!